-- Once your case resolves, you repay the funding company if you received your settlement.
-You don’t have to do anything during this step.
+- Once your case is resolved, you repay the funding company if you receive your settlement.
+You do not have to do anything during this step.

 Each phase of the non-recourse advance process can go very quickly.
-That’s because we do not need any credit checks, any proof of employment, or any tax returns.
-You don’t even have to pay an application fee.
+That is because we do not need any credit checks, proof of employment, or tax returns.
+You do not even have to pay an application fee.

-The “best” cash advance for you doesn’t necessarily mean the one that gives you the most money upfront (although we understand that more cash is usually better).
+The “best” cash advance for you does not necessarily mean the one that gives you the most upfront (although we understand that more cash is usually better).
 Instead, you want the best deal on your pre-settlement funding.

-To make sure you’re getting everything you need and avoiding predatory practices, you should make sure to:
+To make sure you are getting everything you need and avoiding predatory practices, you should make sure to:

-- Calculate the full scope of your damages to give us the best idea of your prospective settlement and don’t accidentally miss an expense that you’re owed.
+- Calculate the full scope of your damages to give us the best idea of your prospective settlement and avoid accidentally missing an expense you are owed.

 - Hire an honest personal injury attorney who is open to pre-settlement legal funding.

 - Watch out for extra fees that might come around later down the road.

 - Choose a trustworthy funding company that does not give out recourse loans.
 If you do not get your settlement, some companies could take money out of your pocket and even particular possessions.